 Sweden has many clubs and associations that can help you find activities you enjoy.
 Through these associations, you can learn more about nature, the right of public access (Allemansrätten) and different things you can do outdoors.
 With the help of such associations, it then becomes easier to go out and enjoy nature on your own or together with friends.

 Nature in Sweden is very beautiful and varied.
 There are several national parks you can visit.
 The right of public access in Sweden means that people have the right to move freely in nature.
 For example, you can walk in the woods and pick berries and mushrooms.
 This right also comes with the obligation to show respect for nature and animal life.

-Svenskt Friluftsliv have made videos about the Right of Public Access.
-The videos are in Swedish with subtitles in Swedish, Arabic and English.
+Svenskt Friluftsliv has produced videos about the right of public access.
+These videos are in Swedish, with subtitles in Swedish, Arabic, English, Persian or Ukrainian.